UPPMAX/HPC-python/docs/prereqs.rst

       - https://www.uppmax.uu.se/support/user-guides/setting-up-two-factor-authentication/

-- When logging in the first time in ThinLinc, choose XFCE desktop.
+- When logging in to UPPMAX the first time in ThinLinc, choose XFCE desktop.
+- On HPC2N, you will use the MATE desktop as default.

 - Test it!